jedisct1/rust-siphash/README.md

 SipHash was recently removed from rust-core.

 This crate brings `SipHasher`, `SipHasher13` and `SipHash24` back.
-It is based on the original implementation from rust-core and implements the same API.
+It is based on the original implementation from rust-core and exposes the same API.

 In addition, it can return 128-bit tags.